GetCoinsCom/gcwallet/README.md

 ## License

-GetCoins is released under the MIT License.
+GetCoins Wallet is released under the MIT License.
 Please refer to the [LICENSE](https://github.com/getcoinscom/gcwallet/blob/master/LICENSE) file that accompanies this project for more information including complete terms and conditions.